Aubameyang: Arsenal captain deactivates Twitter account amid Super League debate | Goal.com

 While recovering from the illness, the news that grabbed headlines was the newly unveiled plans for a Super League in Europe – with Arsenal confirmed as one of the 12 founding members.

-Irritated about how the condemned competition had taken over social media than more significant subjects like the Covid-19 and online abuse and racism, the 2015 African Player of the Year decided to yank off his Twitter account.
+Irritated about how the condemned competition had taken over social media more than significant subjects like Covid-19, online abuse or racism, the 2015 African Player of the Year decided to yank off his Twitter account.

 “I ain’t missed you Twitter.
 So, we not allowed to talk about anything?
 Only football and Super League?
 No more talking about Covid?!
 Or online abuse or racism...nice.
 Even sick (without fone), I was feeling better than now with fone (sic) let me turn it off.
 See u,” his last tweet read.